 What type of CBD is best for eczema?

 If you’re looking to try CBD for eczema, choosing a CBD oil or topical CBD cream will likely be your best bet.

 CBD oil for eczema

 A high-quality CBD oil can be applied directly to your skin or added to your favourite skin cream.
 Adding CBD oil to a rich and creamy emollient is an excellent way to give your skin a nourishing treat.

 Emollient cream helps repair the skin moisture barrier, so it’s ideal for those living with eczema.

-CBD brands could add other ingredients such as turmeric and valerian root to their products to offer additional benefits.
+CBD brands could add other ingredients, such as turmeric and valerian root, to their products to offer additional benefits.
 These ingredients might not be suitable for eczema treatment, so always check product labels.

 If you suffer from inflamed skin, a CBD balm with cooling ingredients such as camphor or peppermint may help soothe the itch.